 Hair serums are not only essential for your hair extensions but for your natural hair as well.
 Split ends, frizz and general hair dryness are not fun to deal with and are a major sign of hair damage, particularly during a change of season.
 Hair serum is a must to help prevent hair troubles and keep your hair looking smooth, shiny and healthy.
-Today I want to share with you some of my favourite DIY cruelty-free hair serum recipes so you can keep looking amazing. #wearcliphair.
+Today we will share with you some of our favourite DIY cruelty-free hair serum recipes so you can keep looking amazing.

 Put 6 drops of the peppermint oil and lavender oil in a jar and stir.
 If you prefer your hair to smell more floral you can add more lavender oil.
 Next, add ½ oz of the jojoba oil and mix in a1/2 oz of olive oil.
 Add the lid to the jar and shake well to make sure it is thoroughly combined.

 You don’t need to add very much serum to your locks to nourish them if you have thick hair or particularly dry hair, you may need a little more.
 I usually use an amount approximately the size of a 1 pound coin.
 Generally speaking, the top of your hair is the most nourished so I tend to focus my application on the lower third of my locks, particularly the ends.
 This is different if you are planning on applying this to your remy hair extensions separately.
 I would try and apply the serum evenly as it is not as nourished as your own hair, brushing your hair with a wide-toothed comb is also advisable to make sure that your serum is evenly distributed from your roots to the ends of your hair.